Your Partner's Role In Helping You To Cure Erectile Dysfunction |

 fact that she had never yet had an orgasm - and she was effectively blaming

 Malcolm for this.
-Nicky had to become relaxed about sex and orgasmic before she
+Nicky had to become relaxed about sex and orgasmic and stop

 have to give up your own sexual needs for a while, and, for example, have sexual